-If the option holder is the client, i.e. it buys the cap or floor option, the value determined in the manner described above will be at least 0 from the client's point of view, but in the case of cap transactions, it may also be a positive amount without limit and in the case of a floor transaction - provided that the interest level is at least zero - it may be the full interest amount calculated at the strike price.
-However, if the option holder is the Bank, i.e. it the client writes the cap or floor option, the value determined in the manner described above may be 0 at the most, from the client's point of view, but in the case of cap transactions, it may also be a negative amount without limit and in the case of a floor transaction - provided that the interest level is at least zero - it may be the full interest amount calculated at the strike price.
+If the option holder is the Client, i.e. it buys the cap or floor option, the value determined in the manner described above will be at least 0 from the Client's point of view, but in the case of cap transactions, it may also be a positive amount without limit and in the case of a floor transaction - provided that the interest level is at least zero - it may be the full interest amount calculated at the strike price.
+However, if the option holder is the Bank, i.e. it the Client writes the cap or floor option, the value determined in the manner described above may be 0 at the most, from the Client's point of view, but in the case of cap transaction - provided that the interest the most, the value determined in the manner described above may be 0 at the most, from the Client's point of view, but in the case of a floor transaction - provided that the interest level is at least zero - it may be the full interest amount calculated at the strike price.